kemunpus20/r3-app/PRODUCTION.md

     GRANT ALL PRIVILEGES ON DATABASE r3 TO 'PSQLADMIN';
     /q
     ```
-1. Disconnect and remove ip from firewall configuration.
+1. Close session and remove IP from firewall configuration.

 ## Setup Azure Blob Storage.
 1. Create your storage account. (e.g. hogestorages)